hackclub/markcop/lib/README.md

 # `lib`

 This directory includes supplementary files for Markcop.
-This file includes an over of how to navigate and edit these.
+This file includes an overview of how to navigate and edit these.

 ## `dictionary`